-This is the fourth year for the 42 mpg highway Chevy Cruze Eco, which first hit the market as a 2011 model.
-The EPA-estimated fuel economy of the 2014 Chevrolet Cruze Eco is unchanged from the previous model year at 33 mpg combined (42 highway/28 city) for the six-speed manual transmission model.
-The Cruze Eco with six-speed automatic doesn't quite make the cut, earning an EPA highway rating of a mere 39 mpg.
+This is the fifth year for the 42-mpg highway Chevy Cruze Eco, which first hit the market as a 2011 model.
+The EPA-estimated fuel economy of the 2015 Chevrolet Cruze Eco is unchanged from the previous model year at 33 mpg combined (42 highway/28 city) for the six-speed manual transmission model.
+The Cruze Eco with six-speed automatic doesn't quite make the cut, earning an EPA highway rating of 39 mpg.

 General Motors attributes some of the Cruze Eco's fuel efficiency to aerodynamic improvements, including the partial blockage of the upper grille to reduce drag, an extension of the front chin spoiler, a rear spoiler, underbody panels to reduce drag and a lower overall ride height.
 The Eco also has a shutter behind the lower part of the front grille that closes at high speed to reduce aerodynamic drag and then opens at low speed to optimize engine-cooling airflow.